-WorldSkills UK Live Final Stage one:
+WorldSkills UK National Final Stage one:

-The 6 highest scoring competitors across each National Qualifiers will be invited to compete at the finals - WorldSkills UK Live in November hosted at the NEC in Birmingham
+The 6 highest scoring competitors across each National Qualifiers will be invited to compete at the finals - WorldSkills UK National Final in November.

-WorldSkills UK Live Final Stage two:
+WorldSkills UK National Final Stage two:

-Ensure you're ready to compete in your WorldSkills UK Live Final by looking at the project brief below.
+Ensure you're ready to compete in your WorldSkills UK National Final by looking at the project brief below.
 This outlines the type of tasks you will be expected to carry out.
 Ask your lecturer/employer for help in any areas where you feel you could improve and try to gain practical experience in all the task areas of the competition.
-Attend Pre final training arraigned by IMI Skills Competitions (budget depending) and virtual online training.